steadybit/extension-kubernetes/README.md

 ## mark resources as "do not discover"

-to exclude a deployment / namespace / pod from discovery you can add the label `"steadybit.com/discovery-enabled": "false"` to the resource labels
+to exclude a deployment / namespace / pod from discovery you can add the label `"steadybit.com/discovery-disabled": "true"` to the resource labels